BIOLOGICAL BASIS OF REGENERATION AND REPAIR

 Knowledge of molecular biology is strongly recommended

 Oncology.
+Definitions, nomenclature, epidemiology.
+Tumor etiology.
+Heredity and tumors.
 The cell cycle: control mechanisms and their alterations.
 Stem cells and cancer.
 Protooncogenes, oncogenes and oncoproteins.
 Oncosuppressor genes and their products.
 Altered DNA repair mechanisms and tumors.
 Defects of apoptosis and cancer.
 Intiation and promotion.
 The neoplastic cell.
 Tumor progression.
 Tumor angiogenesis.
 Invasivity.
 Metastasis.